Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Introduction

 \section{Introduction}

 Let $E$ be an elliptic curve defined over $\Q$.
 The modularity theorem \cite{wiles1995modular, taylor1995ring, breuil2001modularity} ensures the existence of a non-constant morphism $\phi: X_0 (N) \to E$ defined over $\Q$.
 Denote by $\phi_E$ the morphism, up to sign, which has minimal degree and which sends the cusp $i\infty$ to the neutral point of $E$.\textit{ The modular degree} $m_E$ of $E$ is the degree of $\phi_E$.
-There are many relevant conjectures in Number Theory about this invariant.
-One of them, equivalent to ABC conjecture \cite{frey1989links}, is to give polynomial bounds of its size in terms of the conductor, and the following one which is the main topic of this paper. \begin{conjecture}[Watkins \cite{watkins2002computing}] For every elliptic curve $E$ over $\Q$ we have $r \leq \nu_2(m_E)$, where $\nu_p$ denotes the $p$-adic valuation and $r\coloneqq\rank_\Z (E(\Q))$. \end{conjecture} One particular case of this conjecture is to prove that when $m_E$ is odd, then $\rank_\Z(E(\Q))=0$.
+There are many relevant conjectures in number theory about this invariant.
+One of them, equivalent to ABC conjecture \cite{frey1989links}, is to give polynomial bounds of its size in terms of the conductor.
+The following conjecture is the main topic of this paper. \begin{conjecture}[Watkins \cite{watkins2002computing}] For every elliptic curve $E$ over $\Q$ we have $r \leq \nu_2(m_E)$, where $\nu_p$ denotes the $p$-adic valuation and $r\coloneqq\rank_\Z (E(\Q))$. \end{conjecture} One particular case of this conjecture is to prove that when $m_E$ is odd, then $\rank_\Z(E(\Q))=0$.
 In this direction, there is great progress.
 For example, Kazalicki and Kohen \cite{kazalicki2018special},\cite{kazalicki2019corrigendum} proved that if the congruence number $\delta_E$ of $E$ (which is a multiple of the modular degree $m_E$) is odd, then $\rank_\Z(E(\Q))=0$.
-Moreover, Theorem 1 in \textit{loc. cit.}, in particular, shows Watkins' conjecture for elliptic curves with conductor a prime power and nontrivial $2$-torsion, (cf. Section \ref{sec 4}).
+From this, it may be deduced (see Proposition \ref{wconj prime}) that Watkins's conjecture holds for elliptic curves with conductor a prime power and nontrivial rational $2$-torsion, (cf. Section \ref{sec 4}).

-Although to give an applicable lower bound for $r$ is a difficult problem, using Selmer groups an upper bound for $r$ can be given in terms of $\omega(N)$, where $N$ is the conductor of $E$, and $\omega(N)$ is the number of distinct prime factors of $N$ (cf. Section \ref{Mordell-Weil Rank}).
-This upper bound allowed Esparza-Lozano \& Pasten \cite{esparza2021conjecture} to prove that Watkins' conjecture holds for a quadratic twist $E^{(D)}$ by $D$ with $\omega(D)$ large enough, whenever $E$ has rational $2$-torsion.
+When the elliptic curves has a rational point of order $2$, using Selmer groups an upper bound for $r$ can be given in terms of $\omega(N)$.
+Here, $N$ is the conductor of $E$, and $\omega(N)$ is the number of distinct prime factors of $N$ (cf. Section \ref{Mordell-Weil Rank}).
+This upper bound allowed Esparza-Lozano \& Pasten \cite{esparza2021conjecture} to prove that Watkins's conjecture holds for a quadratic twist $E^{(D)}$ by $D$ with $\omega(D)$ large enough, whenever $E$ has a rational point of order $2$.